Hexalyse/Hexalyse/README.md

 I'm a Software Developer, Life Hacker & Linux Enthusiast

-- 🔭 I’m currently working on various projects in JavaScript or Python
+- 🔭 Currently working on various projects in JavaScript, TypeScript and Python
+- 🌱 Learning Rust